Widespread and fairly common in Norfolk.

-Notocelia roborana is usually larger than N. trimaculana and roughly the same size as N. rosaecolana.
+Notocelia roborana is usually larger (wingspan 16-22mm) than similar N. trimaculana (wingspan 15-17mm) and roughly the same size as N. rosaecolana.

 Larvae feed on Wild Rose and Cultivated Rose.

 Recorded in 44 (59%) of 74 10k Squares.

 First Recorded in 1874.